amolabs/docs/protocol.md

     1. `sender` is one of `blk.validators`
     1. `sender.balance` &ge; `config.draft_deposit` + `tx.fee`
     1. `tx.draft_id` == `state.latest_draft_id` + 1
-    1. the number of elements in `tx.config` should be 1
 1. state change
     1. add new record having `tx.draft_id` as a key in `draft` store
     1. `draft.tally_approve` &larr; `draft.tally_approve` +